Search tips

 Keywords Neocortical size, group size, humans, language, Macchiavellian Intelligence Abstract Group size is a function of relative neocortical volume in nonhuman primates.
 Extrapolation from this regression equation yields a predicted group size for modern humans very similar to that of certain hunter-gatherer and traditional horticulturalist societies.
 Groups of similar size are also found in other large-scale forms of contemporary and historical society.
 Among primates, the cohesion of groups is maintained by social grooming; the time devoted to social grooming is linearly related to group size among the Old World monkeys and apes.
 To maintain the stability of the large groups characteristic of humans by grooming alone would place intolerable demands on t

-in Public bookmarks with evo linglang science
+in Public bookmarks with evo evolution linglang science

 • indi.ca » Google as Artificial Intelligence